Psychedelic/daowabunga/README.md

 ## Modules:

-With Daowabunga we encourage you to integrate as few or as many modules (called **toppings**) as your heart desires.
-We're building each topping as an easily extendable.
-Many more toppings will be added in the future, and the community is encouraged to integrate their own to make for a real plug-in economy.
+With Daowabunga we encourage developers to integrate as few or as many modules as your heart desires.
+We're building each core module as an easily extendable piece of your DAOs larger pie.
+We strongly encourage the community to build modules of their own through our plugin economy (which we're calling **toppings**).
+Many more toppings will be added in the future, including messenger services (like [Terabethia](https://terabethia.ooo) for cross-chain orchestration.

 **Charging Station:** Ensures target canisters’ cycles balance never falls below a certain threshold